sst/sst/www/docs/constructs/NextjsSite.md

 });
 ```

-#### Reusing CloudFront origin request policies
+#### Reusing CloudFront image origin request policy

-Similar to the cache policies mentioned above, CloudFront has a limit of 20 origin request policies per AWS account.
+CloudFront has a limit of 20 origin request policies per AWS account.
 This is a hard limit, and cannot be increased.
-When using `next/image`, each `NextjsSite` creates a new origin request policy by default.
+Each `NextjsSite` creates a new origin request policy by default.
 If you plan to deploy multiple Next.js sites, you can have the constructs share the same origin request policy by reusing them across sites.

 ```js
 import * as cloudfront from "aws-cdk-lib/aws-cloudfront";